about the co-authors

 susan kullmann

-Blessed Are These Hands allows Susan to blend her appreciation of how photographs capture a moment forever with her ardent interest in the historical and contemporary meaning of women’s lives.
+Blessed Are These Hands allows Susan to blend her appreciation of photography and light with her ardent interest in the historical and contemporary meaning of women’s lives.

-Susan (left) is a Professional member of Women in Photography International.
-Her family has always valued photographs; in fact, family photos from the 19th century line her hallways.
+Susan (left) was a Professional member of Women in Photography International.
+Family photos from the 19th century line her hallways.
 She first started shooting with a Brownie camera in elementary school.
 She’s gone through many cameras since.

 Susan is a born-and-bred New Yorker.
 She earned her Bachelor’s and Masters degrees from the State University of New York at Stony Brook, and a doctorate in history from Carnegie Mellon University.
 Her dissertation focused on women’s role in the quest for justice in United States history.